 When you are looking for a new barbell, you need to pay attention to the tensile strength.
 Depending on your overall strength level, you will want a barbell that matches your abilities.
 With a rating of 235,000 PSI, the Gunner has arguably the strongest tensile strength we’ve tested, putting itself in a class of its own.
 (Barbells typically range from 120,000 PSI to 230,000 PSI, to put that into perspective.)

 Along with the high tensile strength rating, the Gunner also has a high overall weight rating of 1,500 pounds.
-This is a nice touch since you’ll really be able to pack on the plates for your lifts.
-Plus, this weight rating should be able to accommodate even elite level athletes.
+This is a nice touch since you’ll really be able to pack on some weight plates for your lifts.
+Plus, this weight rating should also be able to accommodate elite-level athletes.

 Dimensions and Weight

 The Gunner shares the same dimensions as an Olympic barbell.
 It’s 86.6 inches in length, has a diameter of 28 millimeters, and loading sleeves that are 16 inches long.
-But remember, this is the only size available, so you’ll need to look elsewhere for a smaller option.
+But remember, this is the only size available, so you’ll need to look elsewhere if you’re wanting a smaller option.

 The Gunner features a lifetime warranty that covers the structural integrity of the bar, and any errors during manufacturing.
 But it does not cover any rust that may form, or negligent usage.

 Places to Buy